Forecast issued at 4:25 pm CDT on Sunday 26 March 2017.

 Partly cloudy.
 Medium (40%) chance of showers in the morning.
 The chance of a thunderstorm in the west in the early morning.
 Winds northerly 25 to 40 km/h shifting southwesterly 30 to 45 km/h in the early afternoon then tending west to southwesterly 15 to 25 km/h in the evening.
 Overnight temperatures falling to around 15 with daytime temperatures reaching the low to mid 20s.

 Sun protection 10:30am to 4:40pm, UV Index predicted to reach 8 [Very High]

 Partly cloudy.
 Slight (20%) chance of a shower in the west.
 Winds westerly 15 to 25 km/h turning northwesterly 15 to 20 km/h during the afternoon and evening.
 Overnight temperatures falling to around 13 with daytime temperatures reaching the low to mid 20s.

 Cloudy.
 High (70%) chance of showers.
 Winds west to northwesterly 25 to 35 km/h tending west to southwesterly during the day.
 Overnight temperatures falling to around 13 with daytime temperatures reaching the low to mid 20s.

 Thursday 30 March

 Partly cloudy.
-Isolated showers.
-Winds southwesterly 15 to 25 km/h becoming light during the afternoon.
-Overnight temperatures falling to around 10 with daytime temperatures reaching around 20.
+Medium (40%) chance of showers.
+Winds southwesterly 20 to 30 km/h tending southerly during the morning.
+Overnight temperatures falling to around 11 with daytime temperatures reaching between 17 and 20.